 Novo Nordisk A/S - The Company acquired exclusive patent rights to develop and commercialize Plicera for all human indications.
 Under this agreement, to date the Company paid \$0.4 million in license fees which were expensed as research and development expense.
 The Company is also required to make milestone payments based on clinical progress of Plicera, with a payment due after initiation of a Phase 3 clinical trial for Plicera for the treatment of Gaucher disease, and a payment due upon each filing for regulatory approval of Plicera for the treatment of Gaucher disease in any of the US, Europe or Japan.
-An additional payment is due upon approval of Plicera for the treatment of Gaucher disease in the U.S. and a payment is also due upon each approval of Plicera for the treatment of Gaucher disease in the U.S. and a payment of Plicera for the treatment of Gaucher disease in the U.S. and a payment of Plicera for the treatment of Gaucher disease in the U.S. and a payment of Plicera for the treatment of Gaucher disease in the U.S. and a payment is also due upon each approval of Plicera for the treatment of Gaucher disease in the U.S. and a payment of Plicera for the treatment of Gaucher disease in either Europe or Japan.
-Assuming successful development of Plicera for the treatment of Gaucher disease in approval be \$7.8 million.
+An additional payment is due upon approval of Plicera for the treatment of Gaucher disease in the U.S. and a payment is also due upon each approval of Plicera for the treatment of Gaucher disease in the U.S. and a payment of Plicera for the treatment of treatment of Japan.
+Assuming successful development of Plicera for the treatment of Gaucher disease in any state state of the treatment of Plicera for the treatment of Saucher disease in the U.S. and a payment is also due upon each approval of Plicera for the treatment of Gaucher disease in either Europe or Japan.
+Assuming successful development of Plicera for the treatment of Gaucher disease in either Europe or Japan.
+Assuming successful development of Plicera for the treatment of Gaucher disease in the U.S., Europe and Japan, total milestone payments would be \$7.8 million.
 The Company is also required to pay royalties on net sales.
 This license will terminate in 2016.